As a medical sonographer, you’ll be an integral part of the healthcare team responsible for detecting diseases and saving lives.

-The focus of the degree you end up pursuing will depend on whether you are pursuing one of our programs that offers an Associate of Applied Science in Diagnostic Medical Sonography or a Bachelor of Science in Medical Sonography.
-Individuals seeking a program that will help land them their first sonography job will likely be applying to an AAS degree option, as this degree teaches students the basics of sonography, anatomy and physiology, medical terminology, and other topics necessary for operating a medical diagnostic ultrasound.
+The focus of the degree you end up earning will depend on whether you are pursuing one of our programs that offers an Associate of Applied Science in Diagnostic Medical Sonography or a Bachelor of Science in Medical Sonography.
+Individuals seeking a program that will help land them their first sonography job will likely be applying to an AAS degree option.
+This degree teaches students the basics of sonography, anatomy and physiology, medical terminology, and other topics necessary for operating a medical diagnostic ultrasound.

 In an AAS program, you’ll also be expected to complete internships in hospitals and medical clinics, which will give you the experience of performing sonography on real patients.

 Many of the Bachelor of Science in Medical Sonography programs out there require that students have already completed a radiology or medical sonography program and hold a credential in medical sonography.
 With BS programs, you’ll be focusing your studies on completing general educational coursework, such as English, psychology, and math courses, as well as gaining more in-depth knowledge of medical sonography.
 Some of the programs on this list will allow you to take a test to obtain additional certification in sonography upon the completion of your studies.

 Examples of additional diagnostic medical sonography courses you may take at the bachelor’s level include fetal echocardiography, musculoskeletal sonography, and a survey of vascular technology, among others.

 What Are the Best Accredited Online Colleges for Diagnostic Medical Sonography Degrees?